aqtanb/qode/docs/MODELS.md

     ) : PromoCode()

     data class FixedAmountPromoCode(
-        // Similar structure with discountAmount instead of discountPercentage ) : PromoCode()
+        // Similar structure with serviceId reference and discountAmount instead of discountPercentage ) : PromoCode()
 }
 ```